perrys25/ReefSelector/readme.md

 This is a Shuffleboard widget for the 2025 FRC Game Reefscape, which uses data from NetworkTables to display currently selected reef positions (both Level, and Position) for an operator to select.

 ## Installation
-To install this widget, download the latest release from Github Actions, or build it yourself using the instructions below.
+To install this widget, download the latest release from GitHub Actions, or build it yourself using the instructions below.

 ## Building
 To build, run `./gradlew :ReefSelector:installPlugin` in the root directory of this repository, and the plugin will be placed in your user's Shuffleboard plugin directory automatically.